 Simple English definitions for legal terms

-Read a random definition: interstate adoption
+Read a random definition: associate judge

 The Court of Great Sessions in Wales was a court established in 1543 in Wales.
 It had the same jurisdiction as the English assizes and was bound to follow English law.
 However, it did not have to follow English case precedent.
 The court operated alongside the English courts and had justices who were learned in the laws of the realm.
 It sat twice a year in four circuits, each comprising three counties.
 In 1830, the Great Sessions were abolished, and England and Wales became one unified jurisdiction.